• Skip to primary navigation

 Companion planting is the idea that one type of plant benefits from being planted near another.
 The notion behind this gardening technique is that some plants exude chemicals naturally that repel insects, nourish the soil, or somehow “help” another species of plant.

-Take tomatoes and marigolds, one of my favorite combinations because it actually works.
+Take tomatoes and marigolds, one of my favorite combinations, because it actually works.
 Marigolds offer a strongly scented chemical compound that naturally repels tomato hornworms.
 It works, it’s safe, and it’s a companion plant that looks pretty.

-Does It Work?
+Does Companion Planting Work?

-It does – to some degree.
+It does to some degree.
 Where the experts disagree with the folklore is in the actual effect and pairing of the plants.

 Certain plants, as in my marigold example, do seem to work to repel insects.
 There’s also a concept in organic gardening parlance called trap crops, where plants are used like lures or traps to entice bugs to visit the sacrifice plant and leave the ones you want to grow alone.
 Like planting marigolds around tomatoes, these methods do work to some degree.

-Don’t Fall for Hype
+Don’t Fall for Hype: Use Companion Planting Wisely

-The problem with many articles and books discussing this topic is that they take the concept into quasi-scientific levels.
+The problem with many articles and books discussing this topic is that they take the concept to quasi-scientific levels.
 Plants do influence the soil around them, and they do influence surrounding plants.
 Plant a walnut tree and then try to plant flowers underneath; it quickly becomes apparent that “something” is at work that prevents flowers from growing under a walnut tree.
 That “something” is a known, measurable chemical exuded by walnuts that makes the soil unappealing and untenable for a wide range of plants.
 Again, in this example, there’s a measurable scientific explanation for why walnuts have this effect, just as the chemicals in marigold leaves and flowers can be measured.

 Folklore Planting Schemes